xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 ## Product reviews: Customer experience

+With the addon "Product reviews" enabled in the store, customers can

 ## Product reviews: Multivendor store administrator experience

 The store administrator has full control over the "Product reviews" addon as a component of their X-Cart Multivendor store.
 They can enable/disable this component via the **Installed Addons** section and adjust the addon settings via the settings pages for both the "Product reviews" and "Multi-vendor" addons.